meinside/osx-configs/README.md

-# Config/Profile files for OSX #
+# My dotfiles for OSX #
 by Sungjin Han <meinside@gmail.com>

 ----

 ## DESCRIPTION ##

-My personal config/profile files for OSX, mostly for developers.
+My personal dotfiles for OSX, mostly for development.

 ----